Gabriel LaBelle: 2022–present

 After completion of filming on The Fabelmans, LaBelle moved to Los Angeles to pursue more film, television and theatre projects as an actor, with intentions to also direct at some point.
 In 2022, LaBelle joined the cast of the Showtime series adaptation of American Gigolo, in the role of the young version of Julian Kaye, played by Jon Bernthal.

 In 2024, LaBelle played one of the lead roles in Adam Carter Rehmeier's coming-of-age comedy Snack Shack, which was delayed by the 2023 Hollywood labour disputes.
 LaBelle was cast as Saturday Night Live producer Lorne Michaels in Jason Reitman's movie Saturday Night, which accounts the behind-the-scenes story of the NBC late-night show's opening night.
 It premiered at the 51st Telluride Film Festival in August 2024.
 His performance earned him a nomination for the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy.

 LaBelle will next star in the romantic crime drama Dutch & Razzlekhan, based on the 2016 Bitfinex hack.

+In 2025, LaBelle and Millie Bobby Brown are to star in a Netflix romantic comedy film Just Picture It.
+In November 2025, it was announced that LaBelle would star in a film titled Crash Land alongside Finn Wolfhard, with Dempsey Bryk directing.